rkaippully/gamgee/README.md

 [![Stackage LTS](http://stackage.org/package/gamgee/badge/lts)](http://stackage.org/lts/package/gamgee)

 # About
-Gamgee if your sidekick for managing multi-factor authentication tokens.
-It is a command-line tool and can be used as a drop-in replacement for Google Authenticator app.
+Gamgee is your sidekick for managing multi-factor authentication tokens.
+It is a command-line tool that can be used as a drop-in replacement for Google Authenticator app.

 Gamgee implements the TOTP algorithm specified in [RFC6238](https://tools.ietf.org/html/rfc6238)